Esteph27/Bridal-Union/README.md

 **Github and Gitpod:**

-To deploy my Django application, I had to use the <a href="https://github.com/Code-Institute-Org/gitpod-full-template" target="_blank">Code Institute Python Essentials Template</a>
+To deploy my Django application I to use the <a href="https://github.com/Code-Institute-Org/gitpod-full-template" target="_blank">Code Institute Python Essentials Template</a>

 Steps I followed to use this template: